dotnet/docs-maui/docs/android/deployment/publish-cli.md

 ## Build and sign your app

-To build and sign your app from the command line, open a terminal and navigate to the folder for your .NET MAUI app project.
+To build your app from the command line, and sign it using your keystore, open a terminal and navigate to the folder for your .NET MAUI app project.
 Run the `dotnet publish` command, providing the following parameters:

 | Parameter                    | Value                                                                                           |
 |------------------------------|-------------------------------------------------------------------------------------------------|